 The leading avoidable cause of stress in the hourly popular is high unexpected ER bills.
 Only Quizzify prevents those.

 In many states, younger employees face a far greater but more preventable risk of tick-borne illness than heart attacks...and yet not one HRA addresses that risk.

 America performs twice as many CT scans, MRIs, stents and spinal fusions as the average developed country…but has worse outcomes at much higher cost.
 Yet no HRA addresses that risk.

 Quizzify considers other risks not addressed by conventional HRAs.
 For instance, it is recommended universally that older employees who previously had chickenpox get a shingles vaccine.
 Quizzify’s curriculum includes this advice, most HRAs do not.

 Personal Health Information

 True to its mission, Quizzify’s HRA is purely educational and requires no intrusive personal health information (PHI) from employees.
 Avoiding PHI is key since many employees lie on health risk assessments about drug, alcohol, and tobacco use.
-The percentage of your own HRA respondents who admit to drinking or smoking should be about 70% and 18% respectively, but instead are a small fraction of those figures on paper.
-An HRA cannot educate employees who don’t admit to problems, when its branching logic drives off those admissions .
+The percentage of your own HRA respondents who admit to drinking or smoking should be about 70% and 15% respectively, but instead are a small fraction of those figures on paper.
+A conventional HRA cannot educate employees who don’t admit to problems, when its branching logic drives off those admissions .
 By contrast, the Quizzify HRA exposes all employees to fact-based multiple-choice answers reviewed by physicians at Harvard Medical School.